hvoss-techfak/AQGT/README.md

 # AQ-GT / AQ-GT-A

-This project is a pytorch implementation of: \
+This project is the official pytorch implementation of: \
 *AQ-GT: a Temporally Aligned and Quantized GRU-Transformer for Co-Speech Gesture Synthesis*